6-MillionBees/if-statements-starter/primm-activity.md

 ```
 4. What do you notice about the code that immediately follows an if statement?
 How is that code formatted or arranged?

+It's indented, like someone pressed tab in front of it.

 ```python
 number = int(input("Enter a number: "))